Increment Variable Value in Bash Scripts [4+ Examples]

 Example 01: Increment the Variable in Bash

 You can do post-increment by using the x++ operator and pre-increment by using the ++x operator.
-In two cases, I will now show you it briefly.
+In the following two cases, I will discuss each of the processes in detail:

-Case 01: Using the x++ Syntax for Post Increment the Variable in Bash
+Case 01: Using “x++” Syntax to Post Increment Variable in Bash

 #!/bin/bash